TongchengOpenSource/ckibana/README.md

 ## Features

 - Version Support: Compatible with ElasticSearch and Kibana versions 6.x, 7.x, and 8.x.
-- Translation: Syntax Support: Compatible with common ElasticSearch syntax (note: ip_range and date_range can only be queried using the querystring syntax in the search box).
+- Syntax Support: Compatible with common ElasticSearch syntax (note: ip_range and date_range can only be queried using the querystring syntax in the search box).
 - Sampling Function: For queries with hit results exceeding the threshold, it supports dynamic calculation of sampling and result restoration to improve query performance and ensure that the basic trend of the chart is consistent with the real data trend (the larger the flow control threshold, the closer the real chart trend is).
 - Cache Function: Supports using ElasticSearch to cache results to improve the performance of repeated queries.
 - Time Round Function: Supports rounding query time, for example, round 20 seconds (example: if the query time is in seconds 0-19, it will automatically round to 0; if it is in seconds 20-39, it will automatically round to 20 seconds, for example, if the query time is from 01:50:15 to 05:52:47, it will automatically adjust to 01:50:00 to 05:52:40).
 Used in conjunction with the cache function, it can effectively alleviate the pressure on ClickHouse caused by concurrent queries of the same statement by multiple users.